nottinghamdigital/nottinghamdigital.github.io/contributor-guide.md

 ## Guidelines to Event descriptions and Titles

-1. Link tittle to the relevant site / Meetup page
+1. Link title to the relevant site / Meetup page
 2. Keep sentences and paragraphs short and easy to scan
 2. Double check your spelling
 3. Feel free to include social media links after the title.